timoschick/am-for-bert/README.md

 # WordNet Language Model Probing

 This repository contains the **WordNet Language Model Probing** (WNLaMPro) dataset.
-Each line of the dataset has the following form (note that all columns are separated by tabs rather than spaces):
+Each line of the dataset file (`dataset/WNLaMPro.txt`) has the following form (note that all columns are separated by tabs rather than spaces):

     <ID>  <SET_TYPE>  <KEY_WORD>  <RELATION>  <TARGET_WORD1>  <TARGET_WORD2>  ...